-Applying for a licence to drive a Private Hire or Hackney Carriage Vehicle
+Apply to drive a Private Hire or Hackney Carriage vehicle.

-Those wishing to apply for a new licence to drive either a private hire or hackney carriage vehicle are advised to read our guidance document to understand the relevant process and the stages.
+To apply for a licence to drive either a private hire or hackney carriage vehicle you should read our guidance document to understand the relevant process and the stages.

 Application process